xcarpentier/developers.scalingo.com/markdown/index.md

 ## HTTP Verbs

 The API is not perfectly RESTful, it is more REST-ish.
-It has been developed to be easy to use and instinctive, we'll probably normalize in a second version.
+It has been developed to be easy to use and instinctive, we'll probably normalize it, in a second version.

 * HEAD		Can be issued against any resource to get just the HTTP header info.
 * GET		Get resources, nullipotent operation (no matter how many times you call it, there is no side effect).